Anjana Ahuja

-Early career
+Early life and education

+Anjana Ahuja was born in London to a Punjabi Hindu family and educated at a comprehensive school in Essex.
+Ahuja studied physics at Imperial College London, and then took a PhD in space physics during which she worked on data about the Sun's magnetic field from the Ulysses probe.

+Career

 After receiving her PhD in 1994, Ahuja was hired by The Times as a graduate trainee journalist.
 She wrote the weekly Science Notebook column in The Times, and was also a regular feature writer.
 Her articles have twice been nominated for the Association of British Science Writers awards, and won the 1998 EMMA award for Best Print Journalism.
 Her column covered all areas of science, medicine and technology, and although her articles can be defensive of properly-tested fringe science, she has often spoken out against pseudoscience and in favour of freedom of research data.

 Ahuja has also served as a judge for The Aventis Prizes for Science Books and sat on committees on public awareness of science for the Royal Society and the British Council.
 She has served for the past decade on the editorial committee of the British Association for the Advancement of Science, recently renamed the British Science Association.
 She ran a series of lectures between 1998 and 2002 for the Royal Institution, highlighting the research of young scientists.